 If you’ve been injured because of work, you may be entitled to make a claim under the Workers’ Compensation and Rehabilitation Act 2003 (“Act”).

 What can you Claim?

-Workers’ Compensation claims allow injured workers access to a number of benefits whilst they are undergoing treatment.
+Brisbane Workers’ Compensation Insurance Claims allow injured workers access to several benefits whilst undergoing treatment.
 This includes:

 - Lost wages whilst you’re off work;

 - Reasonable medical expenses including surgery, physiotherapy and pain management; and

 Once you have undergone reasonable and appropriate rehabilitation and your statutory claim has been finalised, you may be able to bring what is known as a common law claim for damages.
 This in essence, allows an injured worker to be compensated for damages including (but not limited to):

 - Medical expenses (past and into the future);